 Wilderness Doro Nawas

-Wildlife: This is a wonderful area for enjoying the dramatic Damaraland landscape.
-There are no large concentrations of wildlife, however, this seemingly stark environment is amazingly home to a range of wildlife including desert-adapted elephant, gemsbok, springbok, and a variety of other species such as bat-eared fox, with the occasional glimpse of black rhino, and cheetah.
-Birdlife is excellent with several Namibian endemics, such as Damara hornbill, Carp's tit, and Rüpell's korhaan.
+Wildlife: Damaraland offers up scenery as rare and unique as its wildlife.
+Despite no large concentrations of animals being found here, this seemingly stark environment is home to a surprising range of species.
+Guests can look out for desert-adapted elephant, oryx (gemsbok), springbok, and a variety of other species including bat-eared fox and black-backed jackal, with the occasional glimpse of black rhino, and cheetah.
+Birdlife is excellent, with several Namibian endemics, such as Damara red-billed hornbill, Carp's tit and Rüppell’s korhaan.

 Wilderness Doro Nawas: The design and décor of the 16 natural-walled rooms (including a family unit) easily blend in with the surrounding scenery, and open to glorious views across the vast desert landscape.
 The airy verandas offer cool shade by day, and by night provide a wonderful space for stargazing and sleep-outs.
 An inviting private outdoor shower provides respite from the heat.

 The shared main area includes beautifully appointed indoor and outdoor dining areas, a sparkling pool and a Safari Trading Store.